 Put simply, these businesses provide much-needed local jobs, training opportunities and services.

-Like many of the world’s best social enterprises, ours are also socially innovative.
-They do everything from serve modern cuisine with a native twist to using mattress filling to produce sporting equipment.
-And we are proud to say they have been recognised for thinking outside the box while giving some of the community’s most vulnerable people a fair go.
+Like many of the world’s best social enterprises, ours are also socially innovative and have been recognised for thinking outside the box while giving some of the community’s most vulnerable people a fair go.

 Our social enterprises are also an important part of Mission Australia’s strategy to build a more resilient and sustainable organisation that works with communities to enrich local lives.

 Mission Australia’s social enterprises work like any other business, except our first priority is to help create healthy and productive communities.